seguraaonda/seguraaonda/wp-content/plugins/author-avatars/readme.txt

 Avatar lists can be inserted into your sidebar by adding a widget or into posts/pages by using a [shortcode](http://authoravatars.wordpress.com/documentation/authoravatars-shortcode/).
 The plugin comes with a tinymce editor plugin which makes inserting shortcodes very easy.

+This also provides Gutenberg Block for use with the Gutenberg editor.
 Please help with the plugin Translations at https://translate.wordpress.org/projects/wp-plugins/author-avatars.

-Both the shortcode and widget can be configured to:
+Both the shortcode and widget and Gutenberg Block can be configured to:

 *   Show a custom title (widget only)
 *   Only show specific user groups and/or hide certain users